jonathan-dragonrider/BlueBadgeAPI/readme.md

 In order to sign up as a user you will need to copy the URL from the ASP.Net page and paste it in the POSTMAN url bar.
 Make sure that you switch from GET to POST.

 Then, in the body fiels please create three Headings.
-Email, Password, and ConfirmPassword, FirstName, and LastName.
+Email, Password, and ConfirmPassword, About, FirstName, and LastName.
 Then on the right please enter the email you wish to use, as well as the password and Name you wish to use.
+For the About Section you can enter anything you want other users to know about you or your skills/experiences.
 The password must be 6 characters or more, and must have a symbol and a number included.

 If your screen displays a 200 Ok status then you are good to move on.